-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results ivermectin, oral dose, 150 to 200 μg/kg of body scabies There was no difference in efficacy between lindane and ivermectin after 29 days (95 vs 96%; P >0.99). weight Secondary: Adverse effects from the treatments were few, mild, and transient.
-Madan et al 29 RCT N=200 Primary: Efficacy (cure Primary: In the ivermectin group 82.60% of the patients showed marked Lindane lotion 1% Patients with scabies 1 month rate) improvement after four weeks compared to 44.44% of patients in the lindane group (P <0.0001). vs Secondary: Adverse events Secondary: ivermectin in a single oral dose of 200 μg/kg body weight One severe headache was reported in the ivermectin treatment group.
-Usha et al 30 RCT N=85 Primary: Efficacy (cure Primary: A cure rate of 70% was reported after a single dose of ivermectin, and Permethrin cream 5% Patients ≥5 years of age with 2 months rate) increased to 95% following two doses at a two-week interval. vs microscopically diagnosed Secondary: Not reported Two weeks following a single application, permethrin was associated with a significantly higher rate of symptomatic improvement compared ivermectin in a single oral dose of 200 μg/kg body weight scabies and family contacts to oral ivermectin (97.8 vs 75.0%; P <0.001).
-All patients were considered to have been cured within two months following treatment. g.n Secondary: Not reported Head, Body, or Pubic Lice Meinking et al 31 2 DB, MC, PC, RCT N=250 Primary: Treatment Primary: Benzyl alcohol treatment was associated with a significantly greater Benzyl alcohol lotion 5% The youngest 22 days success (no live lice) 14 days chance of treatment success (absence of live lice 14 days after the final treatment), compared to vehicle in both studies (P <0.001).
-The vs member of each participating following final treatment absolute difference in treatment success rates in study I was 71.4% in favor of benzyl alcohol (95% CI, 61.8 to 85.7%).
-In study II, the vehicle household (≥6 months of age) with active cases Secondary: Treatment failure difference of overall treatment success rate between the two treatment groups was 48.8% in favor of benzyl alcohol (95% CI, 31.1 to 62.0%).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs ivermectin in a single oral dose of 150 to 200 μg/kg of body weight Madan et al Lindane lotion 1% vs ivermectin in a single oral dose of 200 μg/kg body diagnosed with scabies AC, RCT Patients with scabies N=200 1 month Adverse events Primary: Efficacy (cure rate) Secondary: Adverse events There was no difference in efficacy between lindane and ivermectin treatments after 29 days (95 vs 96%; P >0.99).
+Secondary: Adverse events from the treatments were few, mild and transient.
+Primary: In the ivermectin group, 82.60% of the patients showed marked improvement after four weeks compared to 44.44% of patients in the lindane group ( P <0.0001).
+Secondary: One severe headache was reported in the ivermectin treatment group. weight Usha et al Permethrin cream 5% vs ivermectin in a single oral dose of 200 μg/kg body weight AC, RCT Patients ≥5 years of age with microscopically diagnosed scabies and family contacts N=85 2 months Primary: Efficacy (cure rate) Secondary: Not reported Primary: A cure rate of 70% was reported after a single dose of ivermectin, and increased to 95% following two doses at a two-week interval.
+Two weeks following a single application, permethrin was associated with a significantly higher rate of symptomatic improvement compared to oral ivermectin (97.8 vs 75.0%; P <0.001).
+All patients were considered to have been cured within two months following treatment.
+Secondary: Not reported Goldust et al Permethrin cream 5% AC, RCT Patients aged 2 N=242 4 weeks Primary: Efficacy (cure rate) Primary: Two weeks following treatment, a similar proportion of patients treated with permethrin cream or oral ivermectin experienced a cure (92.5 vs vs ivermectin in a single oral dose of 200 μg/kg body weight to 84 years of age with a diagnosis of scabies and family contacts Secondary: Not reported 85.9%; P =0.42).
+Twenty six patients who had not improved were crossed over to the other treatment group.
+When crossed over, seven patients in the permethrin 5% group who experienced treatment failure continued to have severe itching when treated with ivermectin.
+In contrast, all 17